 Which Mrs Harcourt?

 In October 1844, at the end of the BAAS conference, Hill and Adamson moved their equipment to the Archbishop’s Palace at Bishopthorpe, and took photographs of his family.
-There are a number of photographs entitled “Mrs Harcourt”, but they are clearly of two different individuals – we have images of two Mrs Harcourts.
+There are a number of photographs entitled “Mrs Harcourt”.
+The collection in the Scottish National Portrait Gallery comprises eight items, but as some of these are negatives, and one is a duplicate print, these seem to represent four photographs, two of each of two different ladies, labelled by SNPG as Mrs Harcourt (1)[a} through to Mrs Harcourt (2)[b].

 Banner credits on Calotype Project Group page